What To Say To A Client Who Is Leaving

 Kept Thinking I Could Never Live Without You By My Side

-It’s time to take a good, long, hard look at the partnership with your client:
+It’s time to take a good, long, hard look at why your client has decided to leave.

 - Did your client drift away or was there an event that triggered their departure?